 Sometimes just wading through them all, or even learning what they mean, can seem daunting.
-Worse, you can actually get lost in all those numbers and not see the forest for the trees.
-So, although it’s important to have a handle on many measures of success, I’ve come realize that a consistent form documenting the most meaningful metrics at a glance is incredibly useful.
+Worse, you can get lost in all those numbers and not see the forest for the trees.
+So, although it’s essential to have a handle on many measures of success, I’ve realized that a consistent form documenting the most meaningful metrics at a glance is incredibly useful.

 A report card, if you will.

-1. Web Visits & Conversion
+1. Web Visits & Conversions

 Okay, so this is sorta two metrics, but I look at them as a pair, so let’s do that.
 Web visits = the number of unique viewers of your site, and conversion rate is the number of those who actually follow through and do what you want them to do on your site, whether that’s purchase a product, download an item of software or subscribe to your newsletter.
 Any ratio is just a division problem, so you get this number by dividing the number of conversions by the number of absolute visitors.
-If 500 people visit your site, and 10 convert, your metric is 10/500 = .02 or 2%.
+If 500 people visit your site and 10 convert, your metric is 10/500 = .02 or 2%.

 The question is, how many times have you interacted with – touched – the customer.
 This basic metric is akin almost to the attendance tally on a report card.
 It is important not just in terms of absolute number – i.e., I made 1,000,000 touches last month through my various campaigns – but also in terms of how many times each potential customer is touched.
 It’s important to know how many times you’re touching a potential customer before they convert to an actual customer.

 3. Customer Acquisition Costs

-Which brings us neatly to our third metric.
+This brings us neatly to our third metric.
 This one is the culmination of the previous few.
 The CAC is the cost you spent to attain your customer – the cost of all those touches – including website development, blog posts, networking, billboards, and dividing it by the number of customers you actually attained.

 4. Customer Lifetime Value

 The number reflects the fact that one purchase doesn’t necessarily capture the relationship you have with a customer.
-If a one-time purchaser becomes a loyal repeat buyer, or even a monthly subscriber, the total value of their interaction has to be taken into account for you to determine whether your marketing efforts are worth it – whether your customer acquisition costs are worth it.
+If a one-time purchaser becomes a loyal repeat buyer or even a monthly subscriber, the total value of their interaction has to be taken into account for you to determine whether your marketing efforts are worth it – whether your customer acquisition costs are worth it.

-5. Pipeline Strength
+5. Pipeline Strength Analytics

 If you have the capacity for fifty clients, ten potential clients are in the last-stage recruitment phase, and you know that several will phase out over the next few months, your pipeline is probably healthy.
-If no new prospects are headed toward conversion, you know you need to devote more energy to marketing, to keep that pipeline strong.
-Like Customer Acquisition, this is one that doesn’t have a straight forward calculation.
+If no new prospects are headed toward conversion, you know you need to devote more energy to marketing to keep that pipeline strong.
+Like Customer Acquisition, this is one that doesn’t have a straightforward calculation.
 I am embarrassed to say that I have calculated this before by hash marks on a whiteboard.

-Keep it in Context
+Keep It In Context

-These are the numbers I constantly evaluate – at least monthly, and when it comes to pipeline, weekly.
+These are the numbers I constantly evaluate – at least monthly, and when it comes to the pipeline, weekly.
 Just as with those good ol’ report cards from high school, these numbers don’t stand alone.
 They’re only meaningful when compared against each other over time.
 That’s why the quarterly grades are all neatly lined up against one another on a school grade sheet, and it’s why you should always be referencing the past – and your goals for the future – when reviewing any numbers now.